Press Council of India adopts report on arrests, wrongful detention of journalists

 The Press Council is a statutory, adjudicating body established in 1966 and operates as per the provisions of the Press Council Act, 1978.

-“Five journalists were killed and 226 others were targeted by state agencies, non-state political actors, anti-social elements and criminals across India during 2023,” the report says, citing data from the India Press Freedom Annual Report released on May 3, the World Press Freedom Day.
+“Five journalists were killed and 226 others were targeted by state agencies, non-state political actors, anti-social elements and criminals across India during 2023,” the report says, citing data from the India Press Freedom Annual Report released on May 3, on World Press Freedom Day.

 Singh also points out that, according to private surveys, the Indian news organisations are functioning under “severe constraints”.
 India was ranked 159 out of 180 countries on the World Press Freedom Index 2024, it points out.